| Title: | Two-/Three-Stage Designs for Phase 1&2 Clinical Trials |

 ... |

-function to use a different spending function.
+change the definition of HSD to use a different spending function.

 bdry |

-rejection regions |
+The rejection boundaries. |

 error |